 KATHLEEN BLAKE YANCEY, Kellogg W. Hunt Professor of English and Distinguished Research Professor, focuses her research on composition studies generally; on students' transfer of writing knowledge and practice; on creative non-fiction; on cultural studies of everyday writing; on writing assessment, especially print and electronic portfolios; and on the intersections of culture, literacy and technologies.

 In addition to co-founding the journal Assessing Writing and co-editing it for seven years, she has authored, edited, or co-edited twelve scholarly books and two textbooks as well as over 90 articles and book chapters.
-Her latest volume is the co-authored Writing across Contexts: Transfer, Composition, and Sites of Writing, which demonstrates the efficacy of a new writing curriculum, Teaching for Transfer (TFT), and articulates a new theory of prior knowledge located in theories of assemblage, remix, and critical incidents.
+Her latest volume is the co-authored Writing across Contexts: Transfer, Composition, and Sites of Writing, which demonstrates the efficacy of a new writing curriculum, Teaching for Transfer (TFT), and articulates a new theory of prior knowledge located in theories of assemblage, remix, and critical incidents: it is the winner of the 2015 CCCC Research Impact Award.
 Her edited collections Electronic Portfolios 2.0 and Delivering College Composition: The Fifth Canon were released recently as well; Delivering College Composition received the Best Book Award from the Council of Writing Program Administrators.
 She is also immediate past Editor of College Composition and Communication (CCC), the flagship journal in composition and rhetoric.

 With Barbara Cambridge and Darren Cambridge, she leads the Inter/National Coalition on Electronic Portfolio Research (ncepr.org).
 Now in its tenth year, this coalition includes over 60 institutional partners from around the world.
 She is also the recipient of several awards, including the Florida State Graduate Mentor Award, the Donald Murray Writing Prize, and the Purdue University Distinguished Woman Scholar Award.